-As part of general fundraising operations, the PA Research Foundation raises funds to support a particular project or area of the PA Hospital Campus.
+As part of general fundraising operations, the PA Research Foundation raises funds to support a particular project or research area.
 Donations, grants or other fundraising income generated by these activities are reported separately.
 This supports the Foundation's commitment to transparency in allocating donations received for the purpose they were given.